 Al’s Spec Baits were manufactured by Albert Repogle at 318 Franklin Street, Michigan City, Indiana.
 These old wooden floating lures were from the early 1930s and are usually speckled without any sort of eyes.
 The American Bait Company of Mooresville made small fly rod lures.

-The 3″ wood B-W Spinner was produced by the Bill Watters Bait Company in Jasonville, Indiana.
+The 3″ wood B-W Spinner was produced by the Bill Walters Bait Company in Jasonville, Indiana.
+According to an expert Indiana lure old-timer, the “B-W” stands for Bindley and Walters.
 The Manitou Minnow was made during the early 1900’s in Rochester, IN.
 This lure came with its own wrench for quick assembly.
 The Manitou Minnow is one of the most collectible Indiana baits.
 The Manitou Minnow came in 4 colors, but the green/yellow one pictures seems to be the most common color.
 The four colors offered were: solid red, dark green with yellow body, dark green with white body, pale green with white belly.
 This Lure Brochure came with the box.

 The Slo-Poke is a floating lure designed to look like a frog and the Bass Hunter is a plastic crayfish type lure.
 This Slo-Poke Lure Pamphlet shows the sizes and colors offered by the Barbee Bait Company.